thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ## TML operations
 One primary use case of the REST APIs is to import and export ThoughtSpot Modeling Language (TML) files.

+# V1 API Legacy Documentation
+As mentioned above, there is no need to use the V1 REST API in ThoughtSpot Cloud.
+The documentation below remains for Software customers who have use cases that involve the V1 REST API.

+## Logging into the V1 REST API
+You create a TSRestApiV1 object with the `server_url` argument, then use the `session_login()` method with username and password to log in.
+After login succeeds, the TSRestApiV1 object has an open requests.Session object which maintains the necessary cookies to use the REST API continuously .

+    username = os.getenv('username')  # or type in yourself
+    password = os.getenv('password')  # or type in yourself
+    server = os.getenv('server')      # or type in yourself

+    ts: TSRestApiV1 = TSRestApiV1(server_url=server)
+    try:
+        ts.session_login(username=username, password=password)
+    except requests.exceptions.HTTPError as e:
+        print(e)
+        print(e.response.content)

+In all further examples, the `ts` variable represents a `TSRestApiV1` object after the `session_login()` method has been called successfully.

+## Logging out of the REST API
+The `session_logout()` method of the ThoughtSpot class will send the API request to end your TS session.
+After you do this, you may want to del the ThoughtSpot object if you are doing a lot of other work to end the request.Session object:

+    ts.session_logout()
+    del ts

+## ENUM data structures
+The ThoughtSpot API has internal namings for many features, which require looking up in the reference guide.
+To help out, the tsrestapiv1.py file defines several ENUM style classes:

+- `TSTypes`: Combines MetadataNames and MetadataSubtypes into a single set of unique values, so that you don't need to worry about when to use Subtypes.
+The implementations of the /metadata/ endpoints read the values from this ENUM and issue the correct REST API command
+- `MetadataCategories`: Contains the options for the argument called 'category' in metadata calls
+- `MetadataSorts`: Contains the available sort options for the argument called 'sort' in metadata calls
+- `ShareModes`: The modes used in the JSON of the /security/share endpoint
+- `Privileges`: The name of the Privileges that Groups can have (and users can inherit) in ThoughtSpot
+- `MetadataTypes`: The namings used in the 'type' parameter of the /metadata/ endpoint calls, with simplified names that matches the names in the UI and standard ThoughtSpot documentation.
+For example, MetadataTypes.GROUP = 'USER_GROUP'
+- `MetadataSubtypes`: The available options for the 'subtype' argument used for certain metadata calls

 ### Disabling FQN export
 ThoughtSpot 8.9 adds the 'export_fqn' option to the `/metadata/tml/export` endpoint, which includes the GUID references to all related objects in an exported TML file.
 Because this is very useful, the library defaults to including the argument set to true in all TML Export methods.